 I love truffles.
-It's a bit of a marmite food but I am a FAN and this truffle cheese and mushroom quiche recipe has both truffle and cheese in, two of my favourite things.
+It's a bit of a marmite food but I am a FAN and this truffle cheese and mushroom quiche recipe has both truffle and cheese in, two of my favorite foods.

-When I'm sad and anxious, I find that cooking really helps me to recenter and get me back on track mentally.
-It's having something methodical yet creative to do, prepping ingredients and making something delicious.
-I was in need of comfort food so decided to use the rest of some wild mushrooms we bought at a farmers market and make a quiche.
+I was in need of comfort food, so decided to use the rest of some wild mushrooms we bought at a farmers market and make a quiche.
 But not just any quiche.
-I'd normally put gruyere in a cheese and mushroom quiche but this time I went with the full force of my homesickness and got Toma Truffle.
-It's a semi-hard creamy cheese from Point Reyes near San Francisco and it's flavoured with Italian Black Truffles from Umbria.
+I'd normally put gruyere in a cheese and mushroom quiche, but this time I went with the full force of my homesickness and got Toma Truffle.
+It's a semi-hard creamy cheese from Point Reyes near San Francisco, and it's flavored with Italian Black Truffles from Umbria.
 We get through a lot of it.
 But if you don't like truffles, just use gruyere.

 Ingredients